Ecological Model of Health

 - Community-wide policies that encourage low-risk drinking or abstinence for all citizens

 Effective alcohol prevention efforts are comprehensive and address both individual and environmental variables that contribute to the problem.
 These efforts include prevention, early intervention and treatment.
 Effective college programs include multiple programs, policies, activities and interventions that address all factors that contribute to high-risk drinking among students.
 Research has shown that when used in isolation, educational approaches have limited effectiveness; in order to be successful colleges must also make changes in the campus community environment and address individual-focused interventions for high-risk drinkers.
-The NCC developed a handout which summarizes the National Institute on Alcohol Abuse & Alcoholism’s Tiers of Effectiveness which can be downloaded here.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) developed the College Alcohol Intervention Matrix (CollegeAIM) guide and website to help college personnel choose wisely among the many potential interventions to address harmful and underage college drinking.

 Building Your Coalition